DS-Roya/portfolio_Roya_Sadeghimehr/README.md

 ## Awards
 **Finalist team, ”Redesign Your Food Business” hackathon organized by the Hackathon Masters**
-- Winner: "Redesign Your Food Business" Hackathon, organized by Hackathon Masters.
-Awarded first place for devising the most innovative and impactful solution to modernize food industry operations.
+- **Winner:** "Redesign Your Food Business" Hackathon, organized by Hackathon Masters.
+Our team was awarded first place for developing the most creative and impactful solution to modernize food industry operations.
-- Delivered compelling presentations  for both public and technical jury, and designed an insightful dashboard using PowerBI.
+- **My Contribution:** Delivered compelling presentations  for both public and technical jury, and designed an insightful dashboard using PowerBI.